How's your Spectrum?

 PRIKKEL is a collaboration between Schweigman&, Buitenplaats Doornburgh, Hogeschool voor de Kunsten Utrecht en UMC Utrecht.

-More about the Prikkel Project
+More about the PRIKKEL project

 This project was made possible by: Cultuur Innovatiefonds, Cultuurfonds Stichtse Vecht, Fentener van Vlissingenfonds, KF Heinfonds, Pauwhof Fonds, Prins Bernhard Cultuurfonds.